LucaBL/GridViewPager/README.md

         });
 ```

-You can either use the parameters "int initialX, int initialY" to specify the exact initial grid position (with a different initialize() or constructor method), or "boolean initialCenter" like in the example to just tell if it's gonna be the center or the origin (0,0).
+You can either use the parameters "int initialX, int initialY" to specify the exact initial grid position (with a different initialize() or constructor method), or "boolean initialCenter" like in the example above to just tell if it's gonna be the center or the origin (0,0).
-Here is an example:
+Here is an example with specified coordinates:

 ```
 GridViewPager pager = new GridViewPager(context, gridSizeX, gridSizeY, initialX, initialY, new GridViewPager.PageRequestCallback() {...}, null);